-(a) Includes 1,107,370 shares relating to outstanding time-based RSUs, 225,734 shares relating to outstanding stock options, 153,532 shares relating to outstanding unearned Operating Metric PSUs at maximum attainment, 69,462 shares relating to outstanding unearned TSR PSUs at maximum attainment, 274,105 shares relating to outstanding onearned TSR PSUs at maximum attainment, and 56,824 shares relating to DSUs granted to non-employee directors.
+(3) Includes 1,107,370 shares relating to outstanding time-based RSUs, 225,734 shares relating to outstanding stock options, 153,532 shares relating to outstanding unearned Operating Metric PSUs at maximum attainment, 69,462 shares relating to outstanding unearned TSR PSUs at maximum attainment, 274,105 shares relating to outstanding earned PSUs at actual attainment, and 56,824 shares relating to DSUs granted to non-employee directors.
 This number excludes 35,252 shares that were issued at the end of the most recent 2022 ESPP purchase period, which began on August 1, 2022 and ended on January 31, 2023, after the end of our 2022 fiscal year.